chessslab/chessslab.github.io/_pages/join.md

 author_profile: true
 ---

-<span style="color:red">__NOTE: This site is currently under construction.__ The offical call for the positions are not published at the CISPA job portal yet.</span>
+<span style="color:red">__NOTE: This site is currently under construction.__ The official call for the positions has not yet been published at the CISPA job portal.</span>

 [__Please use the official CISPA application portal to hand in your application (Link).__](https://jobs.cispa.saarland/de_DE/jobs)